Legal Practice and Ethics Courses

 Good editors don't just see the sentence that was written.
 They see the sentence that might have been written.
 They know how to spot words that shouldn't be included and summon up ones that haven't yet appeared.
 Their value comes not just from preventing mistakes but from discovering new ways to improve a piece of writing's style, structure, and overall impact.

 This course will teach you how to be one of those editors.
 You'll edit briefs.
 You'll edit contracts.
 You'll edit all kinds of legal documents.
 Sometimes this editing will occur during in-class exercises.
 Sometimes it will occur through short, weekly assignments.
 But always the goal will be the same: learn and practice a skill that is fundamental to becoming an excellent advocate.
+This class requires a series of reaction papers.
+Participation may be considered in final grading.

 Previously:

-• Autumn 2022: Patrick James Barry
+• Autumn 2022: Patrick Barry

 Entrepreneurship and the Law

 This seminar examines how the law and legal counsel influence innovation and entrepreneurship in the US, whether by micro-enterprises or high-growth disruptors.
 The seminar explores the position of the entrepreneur in society, in the economy, and in our constitutional framework, in order to analyze the entrepreneur's fundamental legal needs.
 We survey legal questions particular to start-ups, including strategies for structuring a business organization, financing, and protecting intellectual property.
 Assignments require students to research issues that apply to hypothetical and real start-ups and practice lawyerly skills like strategic planning, negotiation, drafting, and counseling.
-Students' grades will be based on active participation, short written assignments, and a research paper.
+Students' grades will be based on active participation, short written assignments, some out-of-class work and group projects and a research paper.
 Cumulatively, the papers should total 6000-7500 words.

 Previously:

-• Winter 2023: Elizabeth W Kregor and Catherine Gryczan
+• Winter 2023: Elizabeth Kregor, Catherine Gryczan

 • Winter 2022: Elizabeth Kregor and Catherine Gryczan